spirosikmd/yupi/CONTRIBUTING.md

 1. Fork and clone the repo
 2. Run `yarn` to install dependencies
-3. Run `yarn run validate` to validate you've got everything working
+3. Run `yarn validate` to validate you've got everything working
 4. Create a branch for your PR

 ## Committing and Pushing changes